qrux/xlfs/README-blfs.md

 	patch -Np1 -i ../xen-4.1.2-no_firmware-1.patch

-Then, disable the checks for X11:
+Then, disable the checks for X11.
+In tools/check, the scripts look for files named check_* and run them to detect features on the build system.
+We're just going to make a subdirectory called "NOUSE", and move the script to detect X11 into that directory so it's not run.

 	pushd tools/check
 	mkdir NOUSE